AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/what-does-ocs-do.md

 Assets are a digital twin of physical entities in the real world.
 An asset can consist of data from one or more streams.

-The assets in the example below each represent trucks in a fleet, with multiple data streams defined for each.
-Any selected vehicle asset can be used to display  visualization of selected data streams for review and analysis, as in the following example:
+The assets in the example below represent trucks in a fleet, with multiple data streams defined for each.
+You can select an asset and display a trend of the data streams which can be used to identify and analyze problems.

 ![OCS](images/how-does-ocs-work/assets-example.png)